thomseddon/traefik-forward-auth/README.md

 * `domain` - Use this to limit logins to a specific domain, e.g. test.com only
 * `whitelist` - Use this to only allow specific users to login e.g. thom@test.com only

-Note, if you pass `whitelist` then only this is checked and `domain` is effectively ignored.
+Note, if you pass both `whitelist` and `domain`, then the default behaviour is for only `whitelist` to be used and `domain` will be effectively ignored.
+You can allow users matching *either* `whitelist` or `domain` by passing the `match-whitelist-or-domain` parameter (this will be the default behaviour in v3).

 ### Forwarded Headers